Executive Cyber Security Awareness Training Course

 Identity and Access Management using OpenAM

-14 HoursThis instructor-led, live training in the UAE (online or onsite) is aimed at system administrators who wish to use OpenAM to manage identity and access controls for web applications.
+14 HoursThis instructor-led, live training in the UAE (online or onsite) is designed for system administrators who wish to use OpenAM to manage identity and access controls for web applications.

 By the end of this training, participants will be able to: